 5. Maintain your HVAC Unit: Schedule a maintenance check for your HVAC unit by a professional technician.
 Make sure they check the air vents and air purifiers for maintenance as needed.
 Replace the air filters every 2-3 months.
 Clean the air vents as dust, allergens, and other contaminants can build up over time.

 Empower your customers with Ambee’s proprietary data to track and avoid seasonal allergies.
 Signup now and get access to our Pollen API.
-Integrate Pollen API into your business for solving problems of your customers is once click away.
+Integrate pollen and air quality API into your business for solving problems of your customers is once click away.

 This blog was written by Pushya C, Content writer at Ambee.